 Your Application Package

-- a current academic letter of reference from a law professor who has taught you (transfer and Letter of Permission applicants)
+- A current academic letter of reference from a law professor who has taught you (Transfer and LOP applicants only)

-All upper-year applicants must provide proof of English-language proficiency:
+As an upper-year applicant, you must also provide proof of English-language proficiency unless:

 - you completed at least 1 year of full‑time study at an accredited postsecondary institution in a country (or institution) where English is the official language of instruction.